The Human Truth Foundation

 Health:

 Nepal does relatively well in encouraging good health, compared to many other countries.
-Nepal comes in the best 20 in terms of its smoking rate28 (the best in Asia).
-It does better than average for its alcohol consumption rate29.
-But unfortunately Nepal gets most other things wrong.
-It does worse than average in terms of its fertility rate13, its immunizations take-up30, its average life expectancy11 and in its adolescent birth rate23 (amongst the worst in Asia).
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Nepal comes in the best 20 for its smoking rate28 (the best in Asia).
+It does better than average when it comes to its alcohol consumption rate29.
+But that's it.
+Nepal has problems.
+It does worse than average when it comes to its fertility rate13, its immunizations take-up30, its average life expectancy11 and in its adolescent birth rate23 (amongst the highest in Asia).
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Nepal improved by +14.7yrs in the 30 years from 1990, almost double the global average of +7.9yrs.

 Life Expectancy